FloeDesignTechnologies/phpcs-security-audit/README.md

 Usage
 =====

-You need http://pear.php.net/package/PHP_CodeSniffer/ with PHP 5.4 or later installed first.
+You need http://pear.php.net/package/PHP_CodeSniffer/ at version 1.5.1 or later with PHP 5.4 or later installed first.

 Because of the way PHP CodeSniffer works, you need to put the Security/ folder from phpcs-security-audit in /usr/share/php/PHP/CodeSniffer/Standards or do a symlink to it.